IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 I believe that you can never know anyone else without first knowing yourself.
 Think back to when you were a teenager, you thought you knew how people were.
 But you didn't, because you didn't first know who you were -- you were still figuring out who you were going to be.

 ---
+> You must first know yourself before you can really know anyone else

+---
 ## <span class="orange black-shadow">DiSC</span>
 <img src="assets/disc-iD.png" height="325" />